Suicide Squad: "The Janus Directive"

-"Serpent of Chaos"

-This storyline ran through Suicide Squad #45 - 47.
-Amanda Waller and the Squad covertly sneak into Jerusalem seeking to capture or kill Kobra.
-However, the squad's arrival is detected by the Hayoth, and their Mossad liaison Colonel Hacohen takes Waller and Vixen into custody in order to show them that the Hayoth has already captured Kobra.
-Amanda figures out that Kobra allowed the Hayoth to capture him but is unsure of why.
-Judith follows Vixen to a meeting with the Bronze Tiger and Ravan, critically wounds Vixen, and is nearly killed by the Bronze Tiger.
-Meanwhile, the Atom discovers Kobra's true plan all along was to corrupt Dybbuk the Hayoth's artificial intelligence team member.
-Kobra "corrupted" Dybbuk through a series of philosophical conversations about the nature of good and evil; he then attempts to use Dybbuk to start World War III.
-The day is saved by Ramban, the team's kabbalistic magician, who has a lengthy conversation with Dybbuk about the true nature of good and evil, choice, and morality.
-Meanwhile, Ravan and Kobra have their final battle which results in Ravan's supposed death via poisoning.

 "Mystery of the Atom"

 Batman is working to solve the murder of the Atom.
 He hears that Waller possibly knew about the explosion that killed him.
-Superman is told by a CBI agent that the Suicide Squad would be attempting to rescue Qurac's former President Marlo.
+Superman is told by a CBI agent that the Suicide Squad would be attempting to rescue Qurac's former President Hurrambi Marlo.
 Adam Cray confronts Deadshot about killing his father, Senator Cray.
-Golem of the Hayoth enters the facility holding Marlo on Blood Island.
-The Hayoth mistakenly believe they would be allowed to take President Marlo into custody.
-This misunderstanding caused the Hayoth to become embroiled in a four-way conflict with the Justice League (Superman, Batman, and Aquaman), who were there searching for Ray Palmer (the Atom), as well as the Suicide Squad, and the Onslaught.
-After a series of skirmishes, Superman ends the free-for-all with a shockwave caused by clapping both his hands together.
-The League confronts Ray Palmer, and he tells them about Micro Force and their murder of Adam Cray, the man who had been impersonating him as a member of the Suicide Squad.
+Hayoth member Golem enters the facility holding Marlo on Blood Island.
+Hayoth mistakenly believe they would be allowed to take Marlo into custody.
+This misunderstanding caused the Hayoth to become embroiled in a four-way conflict with the Justice League (Superman, Batman, and Aquaman), who were there searching for Ray Palmer (Atom), as well as the Suicide Squad, and Onslaught.
+After a series of skirmishes, Superman ends the battle.